Buttershaw

 Buttershaw is a residential area of Bradford, West Yorkshire, England.
 It is bounded by Horton Bank Top to the north, Wibsey to the east, Woodside to the south and Shelf to the west.

 Buttershaw consists mostly of 1940s council housing with the building starting in 1947 and continuing until the 1960s.
-Since the 1980s, many of the older homes around Buttershaw (including some of the blocks of flats that appeared in several of the film's scenes) have been demolished to be replaced by new homes.
+Since the 1980s, many of the older homes around Buttershaw (including some of the blocks of flats that appeared in several of the film Rita, Sue and Bob Too's scenes) have been demolished to be replaced by new homes.

 History

 The original settlement of Buttershaw was about 1 mi to the east, which is why Buttershaw's church of St Paul's is in Wibsey.
 The settlement moved west in the 19th century with the building of Bottomley's Mill on Halifax Road and the construction of workers' cottages (such as Bottomley Street) adjacent to the existing settlement of Beck Hill.

 The construction of the council estate moved the centre of the district northward on to what was then farm land, which prior to the 20th century had been extensively mined.
 The Ordnance Survey map of 1852 shows the density of mines across the area, and that for 1910 shows the conversion to farm land.